microsoft/fluentui/specs/Menu.md

 A `Menu` should be able to track and represent the selection state of all or some of its options if required.

 When an options is associated with a selection state.
-The `Menu`, either root or nested, should control its dismiss behaviour accordingly based on configuration.
+The `Menu`, either root or nested, should control its dismiss behavior accordingly based on configuration.

 ### Sections